|Tour start → end dates||Enquire|

 The Cederberg is an enormous jagged landscape where massive sandstone boulders have been shaped by wind and rain into strange, yet weirdly artistic formations.
 At midday we explore this rough terrain on foot, getting us closer to nature.

-Trip Highlights: Entrance fees, and walking permit in the Cederberg
+Trip Highlights: Entrance fees, and walk in the Cederberg

 Accommodation: Western Cape Nature Conservation – 2 twin share bedrooms in each chalet with 1 bathroom shared between 2 rooms.
 WiFi not available